Everything you need to know about FM radio on your phone

 What's next?
 A government mandate?

-So far only Mexico has mandated that phone manufacturers activate their built-in FM radios if it's included.
+So far only Mexico has required that phone manufacturers activate built-in FM radios.
 US regulators support all manufacturers and carriers activating FM chips on phones, but it's unlikely they'll go so far as to pass regulations to make it happen.

 "I'll keep speaking out about the benefits of activating FM chips," FCC Chairman Pai said in a speech to the North American Broadcasters Association in February.
 "Having said that, as a believer in free markets and the rule of law ...
 I believe it's best to sort this issue out in the marketplace."